Best tools to grow your business exponentially!

 This is why many banking and financial websites lock off idle users automatically.
 Similar functionality can be implemented on your WordPress site as well.

 The Inactive Logout plugin must be installed and activated.
-To configure plugin settings, click to Settings » Inactive Logout after activation.
+To configure plugin settings, click on Settings » Inactive Logout after activation.

 Set the timer and a logout message and you’re done.
 Don’t forget to save your changes by clicking the Save Changes button.

-Adding a security question to your WordPress login screen makes gaining unauthorised access much more difficult.
+Adding a security question to your WordPress login screen makes gaining unauthorized access much more difficult.

 Installing the WP Security Questions plugin will allow you to add security questions.
 To configure the plugin settings, go to Settings » Security Questions after it’s been activated.

 See our tutorial on how to add security questions to WordPress for more information.

 Another stage that a webmaster examines is this.
 When it comes to website security, this is a little-known fact.

 However, if browsing of your root directory is enabled.
 The files such as themes, plugins, images, and much more can be accessed by a reader, visitor, or hacker.